 KATHLEEN TAGG: TEACHING

 Kathleen has been known for her creative, innovative, holistic and highly skilled approach to teaching for more than 25 years.
 Her students have ranged from beginners young and old, to graduate students at leading conservatories.
-She is on the faculty of Columbia University.
+She is on the piano faculty of Columbia University.

 She guided doctoral piano students in their teaching practicums at the Manhattan School of Music, as well as designing curriculums and materials that were used for years after her departure.
 She has taught piano, chamber music and creation/collaboration in a wide variety of settings, but has also given workshops, masterclasses, talks and residencies on creative collaboration, finding a unique voice, music technology, producing and cross-genre and cross-cultural work, piano skills, ear training, keyboard harmony and practical musicianship.